lupyuen/lupyuen.github.io/src/dsi3.md

 _What about the other MIPI DSI Operations?_

-Before sending MIPI DSI Packets, we need to enable 2 chunks of hardware on Allwinner A64...
+Before sending MIPI DSI Packets, our NuttX Driver needs to enable 2 chunks of hardware on Allwinner A64 SoC...

 -   Enable Allwinner A64's __MIPI Display Serial Interface (DSI)__